swiftlang/swift-evolution/proposals/0289-result-builders.md

   typealias Expression = ...

   /// The type of a partial result, which will be carried through all of the
-  /// build functions.
+  /// build methods.
   typealias Component = ...

   /// The type of the final returned result, which defaults to Component if
-  /// buildFinalResult() is not provided. typealias Result = ...
+  /// buildFinalResult() is not provided. typealias FinalResult = ...

-  /// Required by every function builder to build combined results from
+  /// Required by every result builder to build combined results from
   /// statement blocks.
   static func buildBlock(_ components: Component...) -> Component { ... }